Experts

 cuneyt.gurer@gc4ss.org

-Dr Gurer received his PhD degree from the Department of Political Science at Kent State University in 2007.
+Dr. Gurer received his Ph.D. from the Department of Political Science at Kent State University in 2007.
 His research interests and areas of expertise are Transnational and Comparative Security Policies, International Organizations and Security, Regional Security, Human Displacement, Refugees Integration and Security Policies, Research Methods and Statistics.

 He has extensive experience in international projects and participated in several internationally recognized research activities.
-He also attended international meetings on security-related matters and presented papers on “regional and global security”, “comparative policies” and “institutions.”
-He has teaching experience at various institutions and taught social science and research methods courses and most recently given courses on “International Relations and Terrorism” and “Research Methods”.
+He also attended international meetings on security-related matters and presented papers on “regional and global security”, “comparative policies”, and “institutions.”
+He has teaching experience at various institutions, taught social science and research methods courses, and most recently gave courses on “International Relations and Terrorism” and “Research Methods”.

 Niyazi Ekici, PhD